Scrub or Cleanser First? Tips and Recommendations

 Should You Use a Scrub or Cleanser First?

-Cleansers and scrubs have long been staple products in skincare regimens, but there's much debate about whether you should use a scrub or cleanser first.
+Cleansers and scrubs have long been staple products in skin care routines, but there's much debate about whether you should use a scrub or cleanser first.
 Some skin care specialists say that cleansing should always come first, while others believe that exfoliation should be the starting point.

 There are pros and cons to either side of the argument, so it's important to understand what these products do and how they work in order to make the best decision for your skin.